-Called also: BLACKCAP; GREEN BLACK-CAPPED WARBLER; WILSON'S FLYCATCHER
+Called also: BLACKCAP; GREEN BLACK-CAPPED WARBLER; WILSON'S FLYCATCHER olive-green; rich yellow underneath.
+Female Lacks the black cap.
+Range North America, from Alaska and Nova Scotia to Panama.

-Length -- 4.75 to 5 inches.
+Length 4.75 to 5 inches.
 About an inch and a half shorter than the English sparrow.

-Male -- Black cap; yellow forehead; all other upper parts olive-green; rich yellow underneath.
+Male Black cap; yellow forehead; all other upper parts